SheenaShahangian/CS601_HW6_Shahangian/README.md

 In order to run the program, I have created a styled and designed page (live hosted link above).
 When you open this page, you will find four images of myself in the modern day.
 When you hover over each of these images, a photo from my past will show in its place.
 When you hover off the photo, it will revert back to the modern day image.
 I have used Vue to perform this functionality, specifically using the @mouseover and @mouseleave.
 I have also used v-show.

 Beneath the images grouping, I have another area that also uses Vue.
 This is a small timeline of sorts, with buttons the user can click on to reveal what happened in my life at that time/year.
-When they click the button, the button disappears and the answer for what happened in that year written to the DOM. v-on: click is use for this.
+When they click the button, the button disappears and the answer for what happened in that year is written to the DOM. v-on: click is use for this.

 When looking at the zipped folder, the directory structure is a follows: